hyungjungkim/nvidia-omniverse-issac-sim-ext-dev/README.md

 * This example implements setting a default stage using the BaseSample class for the Isaac Sim.
     * The BaseSample and BaseSampleExtension classes contain a set of frequently used APIs that are designed to be used in robotics applications that can be inherited in Python and Omniverse Kit to start with the basic functionality needed for any Isaac Sim application, including loading, resetting, and clearing a world, as covered in most example Extensions.

-* In this example, I modified the menu name (in 'base_sample_extension.py') from 'Isaac Examples' to 'Isaac Ext Dev' to distinguish this example from the existing examples.
+* In this example, I modified the menu name (in 'base_sample_extension.py') from 'Isaac Examples' to 'Isaac Ext Dev' to distinguish my example from the existing examples.
 ![](/doc/hello-scene-basesample.png)

 4. **Hello Object - primitive**  [[code](/src/omni_isaac.hello_object_primitive/)]